Why get certified?

 Ethical consumption is on the rise, as market research has repeatedly shown over the past years.
 Certification allows you and your customers to use the PEFC label, and an overwhelming majority of consumers globally - more than 80% - want companies to use labels on products, according to the first PEFC/GfK Global Consumer Survey.
 30% of all consumers said that they actively look for forest certification labels, with the PEFC label being the most trusted global forest certification label.

 Designed for you

 Not all companies are the same, and we are ready for this.
-There are several tailored PEFC Chain of Custody certification options available.
-PEFC group certification is our practical solution to make PEFC Chain of Custody certification feasible for small companies.
+There are several tailored PEFC chain of custody options available.
+PEFC group certification is our practical solution to make PEFC chain of custody certification feasible for small companies.
 Construction companies can take advantage of PEFC project certification to demonstrate their decision to build with PEFC-certified timber.
-Organizations with Chain of Custody activities in multiple locations can gain certification for all their sites under one certificate through PEFC multisite certification.
+Organizations with chain of custody activities in multiple locations can gain certification for all their sites under one certificate through PEFC multi-site certification.

 Interested in certification?

 PEFC chain of custody certification is available worldwide and open to all companies that manufacture, process, trade or sell forest-based products.
 Discover the steps you need to take in order to achieve PEFC chain of custody certification.

 Furniture & homeware

 Hear from Diem Vo, HR and Compliance Manager at GEUTHER Vietnam and learn more about the production of their wooden products, and the considerations behind it.